tylerpierce683/cs408-letter-format/README.md

 through your HTML or CSS code, but any Javascript code can be debugged just like any other programming language.

-- Step 1: Run your development server with `npm start`
+- Step 1: Run your development server with `Live Preview: Start Server`
 - Step 2: Open the file **js/main.js**
 - Step 3: Open the built-in [debugger](https://code.visualstudio.com/docs/editor/debugging)
-- Step 4: Click on the debug icon in VSCode and then click the big green arrow that says "Launch Chrome against localhost" to start a debugging session.
+- Step 4: Click on the debug icon in VSCode and then click the big green arrow that says "Debug Website" to start a debugging session.
 - Step 5: Modify the loaded function as shown below.
 - Step 6: Set a breakpoint on the variable foo and refresh.
 - Step 7: Step through the code to see the changes